 Summing it up

-Setting base salaries is inherently a judgment call, but law firms must use every available tool to ensure that compensation is market competitive, is fair and rewards the right behaviors.
-Firms must also ensure that their cost structure, workload distribution, systems and processes all afford attorneys ample opportunity to progress and practice profitably.
+Setting base salaries is inherently a judgment call, but law firms must use every available tool to ensure that compensation is market competitive, is fair, and rewarding the right behaviors.
+Firms must also ensure that their cost structure, workload distribution, systems, and processes all afford attorneys ample opportunity to progress and practice profitably.